This document gives an overview of how different types of subscriptions work in Pub/Sub.

 StreamingPullRequest API, or the RPC

-instead rely on the Google Cloud-provided high-level client library that performs streaming pull
+Instead, the clients rely on the Google Cloud-provided high-level client library that performs streaming pull

 requests internally and delivers messages asynchronously.
 For a subscriber client that needs greater